KyleRego/KyleRego.github.io/collections/_posts/2025-06-08-programcs.markdown

 using todolist.Data;
 using todolist.Models;
 {% endhighlight %}
-Brings in necessary namespaces for Identity, EF Core, and your project files.
+Brings in necessary namespaces for ASP.NET Core Identity, EF Core, and project files.
 Typically namespaces in .NET C# projects follow the folders' structure.
-Later services using ASP.NET Core Identity and EF Core are added.
 EF Core is an object-relational mapping (ORM) library for working with databases using C# classes.
-ASP.NET Core is another application framework that adds authentication, authorization APIs.
+ASP.NET Core is another bread-and-butter .NET framework that adds authentication and authorization APIs/services.

 {% highlight c# %}
 var builder = WebApplication.CreateBuilder(args);